Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

     }
 ```

-# Coupling fluid dynamics problmes

-Most fluid dynamics solver applications use either the pressure-implicit split-operator (PISO), the semi-implicit
+## Solver (coupling equations)

+Whatever solver you use from above adopt a specific set of sequential algorithm such as semi-implicit
-method for pressure-linked equations (SIMPLE) algorithms, or a combined PIMPLE algorithm.
-These algorithms are
+method for pressure-linked equations (SIMPLE), pressure-implicit split-operator (PISO) or PIMPLE.
-iterative procedures for coupling equations for momentum and mass conservation, PISO and PIMPLE being used for
+These sequential algorithms are iterative procedures for coupling equations for momentum and mass conservation,
-transient problems and SIMPLE for steady-state.
+PISO and PIMPLE being used for transient problems and SIMPLE for steady-state.

+All the algorithms solve the same governing equations, they differ in how they loop over the equations.
+The looping is controlled by input parameters that are listed below.
+They are set in a dictionary named after the algorithm:

+  - ```nNonOrthogonalCorrectors```: used by all algorithms, specifies repeated
+    solutions of the pressure equation, used to update the explicit
+    non-orthogonal correction of the Laplacian term; typically set to 0
+    (particularly for steady-state) or 1.

+  - ```nCorrectors```: used by PISO, and PIMPLE, sets the number of times the
+    algorithm solves the pressure equation and momentum corrector in
+    each step; typically set to 2 or 3.

+  - ```nOuterCorrectors```: used by PIMPLE, it enables looping over the entire
+    system of equations within on time step, representing the total
+    number of times the system is solved; must be and is typically set
+    to 1, replicating the PISO algorithm.

+  - ```momentumPredictor``` switch those controls solving of the momentum
+    predictor; typically set to off for some flows, including low
+    Reynolds number and multiphase.

-## SIMPLE solvers practice
+### SIMPLE solvers practice

-### Pressure - Usual solver settings

 For the pressure equation: